-Preceptors will complete both a midpoint evaluation and a final evaluation for each rotation through the electronic management system.
+Preceptors will complete both a midpoint evaluation and a final evaluation for community and health system rotations through the electronic management system.
 Preceptors will complete the midpoint evaluation by the end of week 2 for the community rotation and by the end of week 1 for the health system rotation and the final evaluation on the last day of the rotation.
 Students must have a completed final evaluation before grades can be submitted.